 Compulsory liquidations are initiated by creditors who are owed over £750 by the company and have evidence of issuing a statutory demand which hasn’t been repaid within 21 days.
 If the creditor has been seeking payment for a long time, they may feel that a compulsory liquidation is the only option of enforcing the company to pay the liability.
 The process begins when the creditor petitions for the company to be wound-up.

 In this type of liquidation, directors do not have a choice over the official receiver/liquidator being appointed.

-If a director has been threatened with compulsory liquidation, it is in their best interest to seek advice from an insolvency practitioner about company liquidation services as urgently as possible and, if possible, before a winding-up petition has been issued.
+If a director has been threatened with compulsory liquidation, it is in their best interest to seek advice from an insolvency practitioner about company liquidation services urgently.
+If possible, this should be done before a winding-up petition has been issued.
 Once a winding-up petition has been raised, there is a very short time period in which this can be challenged, and alternative solutions put into place.
 Once a winding-up petition has been received by the court, and the subsequent winding-up order has been issued, there is nothing a director can do to prevent the compulsory liquidation.

 Ultimately, once the liquidation is in progress the implications will generally be the same as for a CVL; the appointed liquidator will investigate directors, assets will be sold, and distributions made to creditors where possible, before the affairs of the company are wound up ahead of being dissolved.
 The main difference is that directors will have less control throughout the process.

 The same rules apply as discussed in the section on CVLs, above.